HaikuTeam/animator/QA.md

 Core

 The perf test doesn't show a perf degradation
-All of the test/demo examples render/behave correctly Events still fire even when playback has been `pause()`'d or `stop()`'d Expressions still evaluate even when playback has been `pause()`'d or `stop()`'d
+All of the test/demo examples render/behave correctly in Chrome All of the test/demo examples render/behave correctly in Firefox All of the test/demo examples render/behave correctly in Safari All of the test/demo examples render/behave correctly in Edge All of the test/demo examples render/behave correctly in IE11* Events still fire even when playback has been `pause()`'d or `stop()`'d Expressions still evaluate even when playback has been `pause()`'d or `stop()`'d